WindJammer6/22.-Deployed-Streamlit-Web-Application-for-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API/README.md

 <br>

-## 1. Files that are required in the creation of the Telegram Chatbot integrated with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database <a name = "filesrequiredincreationofstreamlitwebapplication"></a>
+## 1. Files that are required in the creation of the Streamlit Web Application for the Telegram Chatbot with Chatbase custom GPT LLM model API and Firebase (API)'s Realtime Database <a name = "filesrequiredincreationofstreamlitwebapplication"></a>
 **1. '.streamlit' folder**
 *i. 'config.toml' file*